-What do rock concerts, jet planes, and boom cars have in common?
-They all produce sounds within the 140-145 decibel range.
-At this site, an interactive table demonstrates real-world sounds ranging from 0-140 decibels.
-You can compare sounds made by mosquitoes, snowmobiles, drills, power saws, and other objects.
-A Flash-based "interactive sound ruler" measures the decibels associated with each type of sound and identifies the decibel range in which exposure to these sounds becomes harmful.
+What do rock concerts, motorcycles, and sports events have in common?
+They all produce sounds within the 80–115 decibel range.
+At this site, an interactive infographic demonstrates real-world sounds ranging from 30–150 decibels.
+You can compare sounds made by whispering, dishwashers, sirens, and lawnmowers, among others.
+A noise meter measures the decibels associated with each type of sound and identifies the decibel range in which exposure to these sounds becomes harmful.

-This Flash-based site provides a great real-world context for understanding the way sounds and decibels are related.
-Students are given a combined visual approach, via the interactive ruler, and an auditory approach, via sounds of diesel engines, rock bands, etc. This is a good activity for younger, auditory learners because the science is not too difficult.
+This site provides a great real-world context for understanding the way sounds and decibels are related.
+Students are given a combined visual approach, via the noise meter, and an auditory approach, via sounds of motorcycles, rock bands, etc. This is a good activity for younger, auditory learners because the science is not too difficult.
 Students can apply this knowledge at home by making a list of loud and soft sounds.

 Making Sound Waves Visible: Exploring Chladni Plates